Marohn-Group/mrfmsim/docs/ref_shortcut.rst

 Shortcut
 ======================

-The shortcuts are used to directly modify the Experiment/Model.
+The shortcuts are used to modify the Experiment/Model directly.
 The *mrfmsim* package adds additional shortcuts:

 - ``print_shortcut``: automatically apply ``print_inputs`` and